iamneerajsingh/sfc360.github.io/README.md

 Help Wanted 📒
-Do you have suggestions for Azure Animations?
+Do you have suggestions for Mindmaps or Flashcards?
 The survey form is open 👉 here ℹ️.
 Want to submit an idea or found spelling or code errors? 👉 Raise an issue or create a pull request.

 Special Thanks ❤️